raspberrypilearning/quest-seeker/en/step_3.md

 title: An accessory or follower
 ---

 You could use `SetActive` to enable a child item to show an accessory such as a hat.
-You will need to create a public variable on the QuestGiver NPC to store the child item and drag it to the Inspector.
+You will need to create a public variable on the Quest Giver NPC to store the child item and drag it to the Inspector.

 --- code ---
 ---